 Our mission is to provide high quality Service Dogs at a low cost for those in Nova Scotia diagnosed with Ehlers Danlos Syndrome, Post Traumatic Stress Disorder, Autism, and related disabilities to enable those who require a Service Dog to mitigate disabling symptoms and needs, both at home and in public.

-Training Methodology: K9PAD values our training approach using positive reinforcement adhering to the LIMA (least intrusive, minimally aversive) methodology, with an emphasis on high standards of behaviour and skills.
+Training Methodology: K9PAD's training approach uses positive reinforcement, adhering to the LIMA (least intrusive, minimally aversive) methodology, with an emphasis on achieving high standards of behaviour and skills.

-Respect and Dignity: K9PAD strives to provide an environment which is free from racism, sexism, homophobia, discrimination, and bias, where all individuals are treated with respect and dignity.
+Respect and Dignity: K9PAD strives to provide an environment free from racism, sexism, homophobia, discrimination, and bias, where all individuals are treated with respect and dignity.

 K9PAD provides fully trained Service Dogs to approved clients that meet our eligibility criteria.
 We provide the Service Dog to the client at no cost.
 We do charge a $2000 equipment and training fee.
 This fee is due before graduation.
 These Service Dogs remain under K9PAD ownership.
 Our two primary focuses are Ehlers-Danlos Syndrome and Post Traumatic Stress Disorder.
 Clients must undergo Team Training.